devgithubs/MS2/README.md

 * Give website users an interactive game experience.
 * Create a website that will make the user want to stay on the website to beat their personal best score.

+#### User Stories

+* As a user, I want to:
+- Understand the purpose of the site on landing.
+- Be able to use the website clearly in the browser.
+- Have a form of game instructions.
+- Have a form of in-game feedback on correct/incorrect answers.
+- Be able to restart the game when the current one has ended.
+- Get a score total for the number of correct answers selected of the total pool of qiestions asked.

 ### Skeleton Plane
 ### Surface Plane
 ### Structure Plane